prashantkumar182000/CNAPP-Dashboard---Sample/README.md

 └── App.css                  // Styles for the App component
 ```

-## Usage

-- **Adding a Widget:** Click the "+ Add Widget" button in any category to open the widget selection drawer.
-Choose your widgets and click "Confirm" to add them to the dashboard.
-- **Removing a Widget:** Click the "X" button on any widget to remove it from the dashboard.

 ## Deployment

-The project is deployed and can be accessed [here](https://cnapp-sample.netlify.app/).
+The project is deployed and live.
+You can access it [here](https://cnapp-sample.netlify.app/).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please refer to the [LICENSE](LICENSE) file for more details.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.
+Contributions are always welcome!
+If you wish to contribute, please fork the repository, create a new branch, and submit a pull request.
+If you encounter any issues, feel free to open an issue in the repository.

 ## Contact

-For any inquiries, please contact [prashantkumar18.pk@gmail.com](mailto:prashantkumar18.pk@gmail.com).
+For any inquiries, suggestions, or feedback, please reach out via email: [prashantkumar18.pk@gmail.com](mailto:prashantkumar18.pk@gmail.com).